johnbridstrup/classes_and_testing/README.md

 # classes_and_testing
-Practicing making a custom class and running tests
+Practicing TDD by creating a custom class for handling data in numpy arrays

 # DataClass
 - take in data from numpy arrays and perform simple operations